 The Director appoints the staff on the basis of merit and through fair and transparent competition procedures.
 The recruitment policy of the SatCen is to attract a high level of expertise and professionalism in order to fulfil the Centre’s mission.
 These highly qualified people come from all the Member States of the European Union.

 The SatCen announces vacant posts on its Webpage.
-Notices of selection procedures may also be advertised on EPSO’s web page and notices of selection are also sent to the Permanent Representations of the Member States for their information.
+Notices of selection procedures may also be advertised on EPSO’s web page.

 The notice of open selection procedure will provide information on the conditions and essential requirements needed for the post.
 Vacancy notices are advertised only in English.

 Recruitment of staff members is limited to nationals of the Member States of the European Union.
 Staff members shall be engaged at the lowest step of the grade of the post for which they are selected.
 However, the Director may grant a higher step where this is justified.

 Candidates invited for interview or examination shall be entitled to a flat-rate contribution towards their travel and accommodation costs.

 The Staff are composed of Staff Members with international status governed by the SatCen Staff Regulations in force; Local Staff are governed by Spanish labour legislation, Trainee and National experts on secondment are subject to specific provisions.

 Staff members occupy budget posts listed in the table of staff annexed each year to the SatCen’s budget.
 The table of staff members differentiates between permanent posts and temporary posts.
 Permanent posts are posts relating to activities of the SatCen having a permanent nature.
 Temporary posts are posts attached to projects or activities of limited duration.